-You should end up with the following files, which you'll plot in Sea Plot to see whether the cell thermal mass correction improves the data:
+Explanation: For this activity, we convert the raw data in Data Conversion, then apply a Cell Thermal Mass correction.
+We then use Derive to calculate parameters from the original .cnv file and from the corrected file.
+You should end up with the following files to plot in Sea Plot to see whether the cell thermal mass correction improves the data:

-- Faroe.cnv for original data - FaroeC.cnv for corrected data
+- FaroeD.cnv for original data - FaroeCD.cnv for corrected data